5 EXAMPLES OF GREAT BRAND NAMES AND WHY THEY WORK

 Easy spelling and pronunciation

-If a brand name meets all or at the very least most of these criteria it is certain to have great potential.
-The 5 companies we are going to speak about today all have great brand names and we are going to explain why they work so well.
+If a brand name meets all or at the very least most of these criteria, it is certain to have great potential.
+All the 5 companies in this article have great brand names and we are going to explain why they work so well.

 ASOS is a great name for a number of reasons.
-ASOS is an acronym standing for "as seen on screen".
+ASOS is an acronym standing for As Seen On Screen.
 Acronyms are useful when it comes to simplifying things.
-The has taken a longer name and made it into their own unique word which is far easier to say and pronounce than the full phrase.
+They have taken a longer name and made it into their own unique word which is far easier to say and pronounce than the full phrase.

-The phrase in itself is incredibly appropriate as it refers alludes to the unique aspects of the company.
-One of the unique selling points of the company is that it is online-only which allows for lower prices.
-This also refers to the quality of the good saying that the consumers won't be misled and they will get what they order.
+The phrase in itself is incredibly appropriate as it alludes to the unique aspects of the company.
+One of the UPSs (Unique Selling Points) of the company is that it is online-only which allows for lower prices.
+It also refers to the quality of products and promises that consumers won't be misled as they will get what they order.